OCHA-DAP/pa-anticipatory-action/analyses/malawi/dryspells_trigger/07_ecmwf_monthly_skill_general.md

 ### Evaluating the forecast skill of ECMWF seasonal forecast in Malawi
 This notebook is to compare the forecast skill of ECMWF's seasonal forecast for various lead times.
 We use the monthly total precipitation that is forecasted by this forecast.
 As ground truth, we use CHIRPS observations.

-We first look assess the skill at cell level.
-For this we compute the CRPS.
-We investigate this CRPS for different sets of data, e.g. for months with low rainfall.
+We first assess the skill at cell level.
+To assess this skill across ensemble members, we compute the Continuous Ranked Probability Score (CRPS).
+We investigate the CRPS for different sets of data, e.g. for months with low rainfall.

-Thereafter, we assess the skill at the admin1 level.
-We compare the forecasted and observed values visually.
-Thereafter we compute the bias, and more specifically look at the areas, leadtimes, and months that are of interest for the trigger.
+Thereafter we look at the bias of the median of all ensemble members.

+`mwi_ecmwf_monthly_skill_southern.md` assesses the skill at the admin1 level for the Southern region in Malawi.
 `mwi_ecmwf_monthly_skill_dryspells.md` assesses the skill of the forecast for dry spells specifically.

 ```python